DFE-Digital/support-for-early-career-teachers-static/content/ucl/year-2-inquiry-into-developing-quality-pedagogy-and-making-productive-use-of-assessment-part-2/spring-week-2-ect-research-and-practice-summary.md

 From the evidence he has collected so far, Andy understands that:

 - teacher expectations can affect pupil outcomes; setting goals that challenge and stretch pupils is essential
-- by repeatedly making his intentions clear, he has been able to ‘bring the children with him’ on this journey to helping them to work productively with any of their peers
+- by repeatedly making his intentions clear, he has been able to 'bring the children with him' on this journey to helping them to work productively with any of their peers
 - paired and group activities can increase pupil success, but to work together effectively pupils need guidance, support and practice
 - by using the same method in every literacy lesson for a term, and extending this to numeracy lessons after one half-term, and switching between mixed and near attainment groupings, he has given the children many opportunities to practise working with others, and therefore to get better at doing so over time